-We will work in partnership with social workers to implement the child's plan in order to support their education and safeguard and promote their welfare.
-A representative of the school who knows the pupil well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
+We will work in partnership with social workers and the Camden Virtual school head to implement the child's plan in order to support their education and safeguard and promote their welfare.
+A representative of the school who knows the child well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
 In their absence, a suitable colleague will deputise for the member of staff or a written report will be provided for meetings.